Which Wellness Petite Entrees Casserole Wet Recipes Get

 The second ingredient is chicken broth.
 Broths are of only modest nutritional value.
 Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The fourth ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.
+The next ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.

-The sixth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The sixth item is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 From here, the list goes on to include a number of other items.